SleekPanther/php-magic-linking/README.md

 - `. ' class="'.$activePageArrayDropDown1['portfolio_1'].'"'; ?>>Portfolio 1</a>` finishes the link & check if it's an **Active Page** (*DETAILS IN NEXT SECTION*)
 - REMOVE THIS 2ND PART IF YOU DON'T CARE ABOUT **Active Pages** <br>
 - The boring link would just be ``<li><a <?php echo 'href="'.$upFolderPlaceholder.'portfolio/portfolio_1/index.php">Portfolio 1</a></li>``
-- MUST HAVE UNIQUE ID'S FOR EACH DROPDOWN <br>
+- MUST HAVE UNIQUE IDS FOR EACH DROPDOWN <br>
 **drop-2** in `<label for="drop-2" class="toggle">Portfolio +</label>` matches **drop-2** in `<input type="checkbox" id="drop-2"/>`

 ###Highlight Current Page in Nav###